MarineEvoEcoLab/ROD_CADO/Analysis.md

 ## 5. PCA
 We can use PCAdapt for first look at data.
 This first look will help us determine if we have any interesting patterns to explore further.
-We'll run this on the filtered vcf file
+We'll run this on the filtered vcf file (/ROD_CADO/analysis/raw.vcf/filtered/SNP.TRSdp10g1.FIL.vcf)

 [Tutorial on PCA](https://marineevoecolab.github.io/NACE_MAS_Genomics_Workshop/content/PCA.html)

+See pcadapt Rmd analysis [here]() - link to Jacob's Rmd!